Table of Contents

 callback needs to be configured.
 Configuration is done by using the Config Editor of the Admin Web App.
 The following configuration property is available:

 The publicly accessible base URL, i.e.

-Since SavaPage is typically implemented as an intranet application to be accessed with a local URL, take care to configure proper port forwarding of the public base URL to the local SavaPage server host name or IP address in your router or firewall .
+When SavaPage is implemented as intranet application to be accessed with a local URL, take care to configure proper port forwarding of the public base URL to the local SavaPage server host name or IP address in your router or firewall.

 Table M.1.
 Web API Callback Configuration Property